Best Monitor for Mac mini iMore 2021

 - No HDMI support

 If the LG is just a bit out of your range, the ASUS ZenScreen truly is the next best thing, and it's portable!
-On the other end, if you need the absolute best, then consider the always impressive Pro Display XDR.
-The monitor is powerful and beautiful too!
+On the other end, if you need the absolute best image quality possible, then consider Apple's impressive Pro Display XDR.
+The monitor is powerful, bright, and of course, beautiful too!

 Credits — The team that worked on this guide